mcagriaksoy/SafePDF/README.md

 - Suggesting new features
 - Submitting pull requests
 - Improving documentation

-## Comparison with Qt Version

-This Tkinter version provides the same functionality as the Qt form.ui with these advantages:
-- Pure Python implementation
-- No external UI framework dependencies
-- Cross-platform compatibility
-- Lightweight and fast startup
 - Easy to modify and extend

 For more information, visit: https://github.com/mcagriaksoy/SafePDF